 Monaka Suimono: Unique Japanese Soup Base in Wafers

-Among them, Monaka is a traditional Japanese sweet or a type of Wagashi consisting of Anko bean paste sandwiched in between 2 crisply baked rice wafers.
+Monaka is a traditional Japanese confection or Wagashi consisting of sweet red bean paste covered in 2 crisply baked rice wafers.

-The filling is traditionally Anko, but in modern times various ingredients are prepared for it, which include vanilla or matcha ice cream, Shiratama Dango dumplings, and further, savory or salty foods can also be used.
+The filling is traditionally Anko, but now, it is varied, including vanilla/matcha ice cream, Shiratama Dango dumplings, and further, it even comes with savory or salty foods.

-Such non-sweet Monaka can actually rarely be seen, but now I have a representative example.
+Such non-sweet Monaka can rarely be seen, but today, I have a representative example on hand.

-The other day, my family got a gift from our neighbor, and the box actually contains assorted Monaka Suimono soup bases.
+The other day, my family got a gift from a neighbor, and the box contained assorted Monaka Suimono soup bases.

 And this time, I chose the Monaka for Yuba Suimono.
-When the upper wafer is removed, you can see the soup base for Yuba Suimono placed inside the wafers.
+When I removed the upper wafer, I found the soup base for Yuba Suimono inside.

 How to Make Osuimono from the Monaka

-I made Yuba Suimono from the Monaka, following the directions printed on the accompanying leaflet.
+I made Yuba Suimono from that Monaka, following the directions on the accompanying leaflet.

-The making was really simple and easy as follows; First, place the Monaka wafers in a bowl, and then pour in 160ml boiling water.
+The making was simple as follows.
+First, place the Monaka in a bowl.
+Then, pour 160ml of boiling water.

-Both the outer rice wafers and the inner ingredient block quickly dissolve in the water, so stir the ingredients lightly with chopsticks, and you can enjoy the soup.
+The rice wafer block quickly dissolves in the water.
+So after stirring the ingredients lightly with chopsticks, you can enjoy the soup.

 Where to Buy